 Our fish are gown in three marine regions: Huon’s traditional home – the Huon and D’Entrecasteaux Channel; the unique Macquarie Harbour; and offshore in Bruny Island’s Storm Bay.

 The location of each lease can be found on our Sustainability Dashboard.

 At Hideaway Bay, Dover, you’ll find where Huon Aquaculture began.
-Peter and Frances began salmon farming here in 1986 with one pen of trout and a single employee.
+Peter and Frances began salmon farming here in 1986 with one pen of fish and a single employee.
 Today, Hideaway Bay operates as the shore base for operations in the State’s south.

 Hideaway Bay is also home to a series of square harvest pods where fish are held when they are ready for harvest, a state-of-the-art harvest system that takes advantage of salmon’s natural instincts to swim against the current, and Australia’s only dedicated fish feed trial.